puranik3/hello-grunt/README.md

 | Atom |[Native support in Atom](https://github.com/Glavin001/atom-beautify/blob/master/docs/options.md)|
 | SublimeText |[Sublime-HTMLPrettify](https://github.com/victorporof/Sublime-HTMLPrettify)|

+# Using jscs
+jscs is an alternative to using jsbeautifier.
+It enjoys good community support as well.
+It has recently been merged with the ESLint project.

 ## TODO
   1. Explore if sharing of config/.jsbeautifyrc between editor and Grunt is possible
   2. Links for other IDEs and installation notes